GeneCloud1485/Drama-in-History/docs/4_combat/combat.md

 - Being reduced to 1 current flesh also requires a Courage test to avoid passing out, regardless of the size of the damage inflicted.
 - When Flesh reaches 0 or below the target is automatically knocked out and falls prone
 - When Flesh is negative the person is dying.

+##### Limited Amount of Damage
+With a marginal win or when a loser achieves a critical, a limited amount of damage is delivered.
+- One point of Grit
+- And one point of Flesh, which can be stopped by an armor roll
+- No knock-down check is made

+### **Check For Knock-Back**
+A secondary consequence of melee, the loser must check to see if they are knocked back or prone.

+- **Knock-down** = Level of Success + Winner's Physical Attribute
+	- If the Knock-down is greater than **either** the loser's Physical or Agility attribute then loser is **disadvantaged** e.g. knocked to knees, stunned, disorientated
+	- If the Knock-down is greater than **the sum** of the loser's Physical and Agility attributes then they are **Doubly Disadvantaged** e.g. knocked down, ending the round off of their feet and dropped onto the floor.

+> _E.g.
+An attacker with Phy:3 strikes his target with 1 level of success achieving 4 knock-down.
+The defender who has Phy:3 Agl:4 is disadvantaged and knocked to his knees as the winner's knock-down is greater than one of the two attributes.

+> _Or if the level of success had been 3, the knock-down would have been 6 which is greater than either but less than the sum of the loser's Phy and Agl and so the loser is disadvantaged.

+> If the level of success has been 5, the knock-down would have been 8 which is greater than the sum of the loser's two attributes and the loser would be doubly disadvantaged.

+- **Disadvantage** is a situational  modifier applied to actions in the following round.
+The modifier is calculated as (4-Agility)Rd. (if Agility is higher than 4 the result is zero)
+>  E.g. Loser with Agl:2 would carry a 2Rd modifier for next round.
+- **Doubly Disadvantaged** is calculated as (8-Agility)Rd
+> E.g. The loser with an Agl:1 will carry 7Rd into the next round.

+### Determining Momentum
+The winner of the rounds gains momentum for the next round of a melee.

+[TODO dealing with multiple opponents]

 ## **Dramatic Advantages in Combat**